 Machine Learning Fundamentals

-Fundamentals of all types of machine learning, deep or otherwise
+Fundamentals of all types of machine learning, deep learning or otherwise

 This post is Part 2 of the 4-part Machine Learning Research Interview Handbook series (you can see the rest of the series here).